-TransportationTransportation planning and options for older adults and persons with disabilities in Brown County Wisconsin
+TransportationTransportation options and information for older adults and persons with disabilities in Brown County

-Giving up driving is a big step.
 We recognize how big of a hurdle transportation can be for some people and hope this will provide reassurance that you can build a plan to get you where you want to go!

 Take a look at your situation.
 Start with some basic questions to discover what will work best for you:

-- Are you unable to drive a car due to a loss of vision or physical mobility?
+- Are you unable to drive a car due to loss of vision or physical mobility?

-- Is it difficult to get to the grocery store or doctor’s office?
+- Is it difficult to get to the grocery store of doctor’s office?

 - Do you have concerns about an aging parent’s ability to drive safely?